ROCm/gpufort/README.md

 print(expr.parseString("a + b")) # output : ['a','+','b']
 ```

-This is nice but very helpful.
-Let's directly generate an AST from the parsed string:
+We can directly generate an AST from the parsed string:

 ```python
 # ...